 Gas central heating, electricity, bed linen, towels, Wi-Fi and coal for open fire included.
 Cot, two highchairs and stairgate.
 Welcome pack.

-Large enclosed lawned garden with patio and garden furniture.
+Large lawned garden with patio and garden furniture.
 Bike store.
 Private parking for 10 cars.
 No smoking.
 Please note: There are drops in the garden.

 Nearest railway station